mschedrin/Cisco-Prime-Ansible-Inventory-Plugin_Collection/README.md

 Run ansible inventory and verify results `ansible-inventory -i cpi-inventory.yml --graph`.
 If it fails or works unexpected try adding `-vvvvv` key to the command to increase output verbosity.

 ## Installation in AWX

+## Known issues
+Due to Cisco Prime API limitations the script will fail if device group names contain comma.